pulumi/docs/content/docs/guides/crosswalk/aws/elb.md

 * `tags`: Can be used to tag your target group with metadata about its purpose, for reporting or compliance.

-For more extensive information on ELB target groups, please [refer to the AWS documentation]( https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html).
+For more extensive information on ELB target groups, [refer to the AWS documentation]( https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html).

 ## Additional ELB Resources

-For detailed reference documentation, please visit [the API docs](
+For detailed reference documentation, visit the [API docs](
 {{< relref "/docs/reference/pkg/nodejs/pulumi/awsx/lb" >}}).